angular-ui/bootstrap/CONTRIBUTING.md

 ## You think you've found a bug?

 Oh, we are ashamed and want to fix it asap!
 But before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduce scenario using http://plnkr.co/.
-Having a live reproduce scenario gives us welth of important information without going back & forth to you with additional questions like:
+Having a live reproduce scenario gives us wealth of important information without going back & forth to you with additional questions like:
 * version of AngularJS used
 * version of this library that you are using
 * 3rd-party libraries used, if any